How Can Your Audio Interface Help You Make Studio-Quality Music at Home?

 Studio-quality audio production is not confined to control and live rooms.
 Rather, great ideas are most often bouncing off the walls of bedroom studios.
 In 2020, recording engineers, mixing engineers and record producers are most commonly all roles taken on by one person.
 We can only assume how many future breakout stars are recording music in their home studios right now.
 Producing your own projects has never been easier – it is common knowledge that you can make great music with just a computer in front of you.

 However, if you are reading this you have probably already decided to expand your home studio with a microphone, speakers, some outboard equipment, and a dedicated sound card (i.e. audio interface).
-Besides managing inputs & outputs and providing accurate signal AD/DA conversion, your interface has the capacity to do much more.
-Let’s look at what you need from your interface so you can achieve studio-quality without leaving your room.
+Besides managing inputs & outputs and providing accurate signal AD/DA conversion, audio interface has the capacity to do much more.
+Let’s look at what you need from your audio interface so you can achieve studio-quality without leaving your room.

 Record Vocals & Instruments with Studio-Quality Recording Path

 Doesn’t matter the project, everyone wants the best audio signal quality they can get.
 The preamp design is a key component for that to happen.
 Apart from applying gain to your mic and instruments or switching to line level, you would want your preamp to do it all as cleanly as possible.
-By boosting the signal without raising the noise floor or applying any electrical hum, your interface’s preamp will reproduce the sound recorded by your microphone transparently.
+By boosting the signal without raising the noise floor or applying any electrical hum, audio interface’s preamp will reproduce the sound recorded by your microphone transparently.
 By providing low noise and distortion, you will be able to enjoy a session that will not require the re-recording of any vocals or instruments.
 Preamps using combo XLR jacks will allow you to record not only your mic but also any line-level instrument.
 While our Discrete 4 and 8 Synergy Core interfaces use discrete transistor preamps, the Zen Tour and Orion Studio Synergy Core’s preamps employ a more sophisticated design with ultra-linear components for more realistic detail and micro-dynamics.
 The tonal accuracy of any instrument or vocals will come to life without adding unnecessary color to your sound.

 Artifact-free recordings and high-quality audio reproduction depend largely on the quality of the аnalog-to-digital, digital-to-analog converters and the digital-to-analog converter that’s driving your monitor speakers.
 The complex sound of your instruments needs quality analog to digital conversion with as little signal deterioration as possible, before feeding it into your DAW.
 The digital-to-analog monitor converter matters if you want wider soundstage and increased headroom for critical listening.
 With a dedicated monitoring converter (130dB and over), you will have the technological means to master your own music.